 The T4T program also aims to foster stability and strengthen connections within the community for MHM and CSMR employees.
-This year’s program will again provide incentive to encourage successful T4T landlords from the 2018-19 season to rent to returning tenant-employees during the 2019-20 season.
-See bullet point below for details.
+This year’s program will again provide incentive to encourage successful T4T landlords from the 2019-20 season to rent to returning tenant-employees during the 2020-21 season.
+See below and FAQ for details.

-Please read the following program guidelines carefully as our program qualifications have changed:
+Please read the following program guidelines carefully as our program qualifications have been updated:

-To qualify to list a rental with Turns For Tenants, the rental must meet one of the following criteria:
+To qualify to list a rental with Turns For Tenants, the rental must meet one of the following criteria in table below:

 ||Maximum Monthly Rent Per Person